Home Health How to Read a Drug Label

 Manufacturers are required to write medication guides in language that's easy for patients to understand.

 2. What is the drug?
-Here you can find the condition or symptoms the drug treats.
+This section lists the condition or symptoms the drug treats.

 3. Who should not take the drug?
-This section describes diseases or health conditions that may worsen with use of the drug.
-It also addresses people who may be allergic to the drug.
+This part describes diseases or health conditions that may worsen with use of the drug.
+It also addresses people who might have an allergic reaction.

 4. Before taking the drug.
 If you have diseases or health conditions listed in this section, talk to your doctor before taking the medication.

 5. How should I take the drug?
-This section explains the special instructions on how to take the drug.
-It reminds people to take the drug only as directed by their doctor.
+This section provides instructions on how to take the drug and reminds people to take the drug only as directed by their doctor.

 6. What are the possible side effects of the drug?
-This section includes side effects information and brief explanations about each side effect.
-Sometimes it includes information on tests your provider may run or symptoms to watch for.
+This part includes information on side effects and brief explanations about each possible side effect.
+It may also include information on symptoms to watch for or tests your provider may run.

 7. How should I store the drug?
 Information on how to store the drug is included here.
-Some drugs are sensitive to heat or cold and some may need refrigeration.
+Some drugs are sensitive to heat or cold, while some may need refrigeration.

 8. What are the ingredients in the drug?
-Check this section for the active and inactive ingredients.
-Tell your provider if you are allergic to any ingredients in the drug.
+Check this section for the drug’s active and inactive ingredients.
+Tell your provider if you are allergic to any of them.

 Side Effect Information